UX/UI/IXD Design Workflow Using Framepad, Figma, and Framer

 Tools: Framer (for final testing)

-• Use Framer to test the final prototype across multiple devices and browsers.
+• Prototype Testing: Use Framer to test the final prototype across multiple devices and browsers.
+Ensure that animations, transitions, and interactions match the original design intent.

-• Work closely with the development team to perform QA testing.
+• QA and Design Consistency Checks: Work closely with the development team to perform QA testing.
 Check for consistency between the coded website/web app and the design.

 7. Post-Launch Iteration